Karandra/Qx/README.md

 # Description
-Qt signal/slot system may be amazin and all, but I never liked it and never will.
+Qt signal/slot system may be amazing and all, but I never liked it and never will.
 Event system in wxWidgets is more to my liking, so I tried to implement some parts of it in Qt (looking at wxWidgets code of course).

 # What's implemented